Resources for Homelessness (EMBARK)

 On Campus Resources

-- Counseling and Testing Center: This office provides individual counseling sessions, group counseling, couples counseling and mind-body services free of charge to enrolled Georgia State University students.
-The Counseling and Testing Center is located at 75 Piedmont Ave.
+- Counseling Center: This office provides individual counseling sessions, group counseling, couples counseling and mind-body services free of charge to enrolled Georgia State University students.
+The Counseling Center is located at 75 Piedmont Ave.
 (Citizen’s Trust Building), Suite 200A, and can be reached at 404-413-1640.

 - Student Health Clinic: Clinical services are provided to currently enrolled students by experienced healthcare providers who provide triage, evaluation, treatment of medical problems and physical exams.
 Same day appointments are available for urgent care needs.
 The Student Health Clinic is located at 141 Piedmont, Suite D, and can be reached at 404-413-1953.